-- zone owners: Sport, Press Operations, OBS, Protocol/Paralympic Family Services, Event Management and Villages Management - upgrade cards with access entitlements to their respective zones within each venue; - venue owner areas: Villages Management (PLV), Press Operations (MPC) and Paralympic Family Services (PFH) - upgrade cards with access entitlements to their respective non-competition venues.
-(Note: In principle, this type of upgrade card is not issued for the IBC); and - Main Operations Centre (MOC) and Technology Operations Centre (TOC) upgrade cards for emergency purposes with access to ALL venues.

-Zone owners are responsible for the management of the upgrade cards for their zone/venue (temporary access to venues should in principle be managed with a day pass).
-Zone owners may retrieve the upgrade card from the user once the need has been satisfied.
+- on a zone-specific basis: - zone owners: Sport, Press Operations, OBS, Protocol/Paralympic Family Services, Event Management and Villages Management upgrade cards with access entitlements to their respective zones within each venue; - venue owner areas: Villages Management (PLV), Press Operations (MPC) and Paralympic Family Services (PFH, applicable when venue is locked down) upgrade cards with access entitlements to their respective non-competition venues (note: that this type of upgrade card is not issued for the IBC); and - Main Operations Centre (MOC) and Technology Operations Centre (TOC) upgrade cards for emergency purposes with access to all venues. - On a venue or precinct/zone basis: - For venues managed by Event Management (EVM), the quantity of upgrade cards per venue is to be determined by the zone owners with oversight by EVM, based on operational needs, capacity of the zone, size/complexity of the venue, etc.; and - intended for use for temporary access to zones within a venue zone owners are responsible for the management of the upgrade cards for their zone/venue (temporary access to venues should in principle be managed with a day pass) and for retrieving the upgrade card from the user once the need has been satisfied.